Uničov: Etymology

 The name Uničov is derived from the personal name Unič.
-At the beginning of the 13th century, a town was founded on the site of the original village, which is the cause of the Latin name Nova civitas and German name Neustadt, both meaning 'New Town'.
+At the beginning of the 13th century, a town was founded on the site of the original village, which is the cause of the Latin name Nova civitas and German name Neustadt, both meaning 'new town'.
 The German adjective Mährisch (i.e. 'Moravian') was given in the 18th century to distinguish it from other places with the same name.

 Geography

 Uničov is located about 21 km northwest of Olomouc.
 It lies in a flat agricultural landscape of the Upper Morava Valley lowland.
-The Oslava River flows through the town.
+The Oskava River flows through the town.
 The western tip of the municipal territory extends into the Litovelské Pomoraví Protected Landscape Area.